Michael Bates, Baron Bates

-Michael Walton Bates, Baron Bates (born 26 May 1961) is a Conservative Party politician in the United Kingdom serving in the House of Lords since 2008 having previously represented the constituency of Langbaurgh in the House of Commons from 1992 to 1997.
+Michael Walton Bates, Baron Bates (born 26 May 1961) is a British Conservative Party politician.
+He has served in the House of Lords since 2008, having previously represented the constituency of Langbaurgh in the House of Commons from 1992 to 1997.

 From 2014 to 2015, he was Parliamentary Under-Secretary of State for Criminal Information at the Home Office.
-In May 2015 he was appointed Minister of State in the Home Office.
-In March 2016, he resigned as Minister of State in order to undertake a 2000-mile solo walk from Buenos Aires to Rio de Janeiro to raise awareness for the Olympic truce.
+In May 2015 he was appointed Minister of State at the Home Office.
+In March 2016, he resigned as Minister of State in order to undertake a 2000-mile solo walk from Buenos Aires to Rio de Janeiro to raise awareness of the Olympic Truce.

 He returned to government as a Minister of State in the Department for International Development in October 2016.
-He offered his resignation on 31 January 2018 for showing "discourtesy" after arriving one minute late for a debate in the chamber but it was not accepted by the Prime Minister.
+He offered his resignation on 31 January 2018 for showing "discourtesy" after arriving one minute late for a debate in the chamber, but it was not accepted by the Prime Minister.
 In April 2019, Bates submitted his second resignation from the position and vacated his role as Minister of State.

 Early life and education

 Born in Gateshead in 1961, Bates attended Heathfield Senior High School and Gateshead College.
-In 1987, he was part of a team who bid successfully for a City Technology College to be located in Gateshead and in 1990, Emmanuel College was formally opened and is one of only three remaining CTCs in England not to convert into academies.
+In 1987, he was part of a team who bid successfully for a City Technology College to be located in Gateshead and in 1990, Emmanuel College was formally opened and is one of only three remaining CTCs in England that have not converted into academies.
 He also has an MBA from Wadham College, Oxford.